bloxbean/aion4j-maven-plugin/README.md

 1. aion4j:clean - Default phase for this goal is "clean".
 To clean storage folder in case of embedded AVM deployment.
 2. aion4j:deploy - Deploy the contract / dapp jar to an embedded AVM.
 This goal needs to invoked explicitely from the command line.
 3. aion4j:call - Call contract method
+4. aion4j:contract-txn
-4. aion4j:init - Default phase for this goal is "initialize".
+5. aion4j:init - Default phase for this goal is "initialize".
 It initializes the project with required AVM dependencies.
 Currently it copies all required avm jars to a lib folder under project's folder.
 You can also manually create this lib folder or point to an existing avm lib folder through the plugin's configuration parameter.
-5. aion4j:prepack - Default phase "prepare-package".
+6. aion4j:prepack - Default phase "prepare-package".
 Copy org-aion-avm-userlib.jar's classes to target folder for packaging with dapp's jar.

-***To Do:***

-1. aion4j:verify - To verify JCL whiltelist classes in the contract
+7. aion4j:class-verifier - To verify JCL whiltelist classes in the contract
-2. aion4j: deploy - Extend the deploy goal for remote deployment.
+8. aion4j:deploy - Extend the deploy goal for remote deployment.

+For all the supported goals, check this [page](https://github.com/satran004/aion4j-maven-plugin/wiki/Aion4j-Maven-Plugin---Goals).

 **Requirement**